Student & Parent Handbook

 The sciences are studied in a four-year pattern that roughly corresponds to the periods of scientific discovery: biology, classification and the human body (subjects known to the ancients); earth science and basic astronomy (which flowered during the early Renaissance); chemistry (which came into its own during the early modern period); and then basic physics and computer science (very modern subjects).

-This pattern lends coherence to the study of history, science, and literature — subjects that are too often fragmented and confusing.
+This pattern lends coherence to the study of history, science, and literature — subjects that are too often fragmented and confusing when studied in isolation.
 The pattern widens and deepens as the student progresses in maturity and learning.
 For example, a first grader listens to you read the story of the Iliad from one of the picture book versions available at any public library.
 Four years later, the fifth grader reads one of the popular middle-grade adaptations — Olivia Coolidge’s The Trojan War, or Roger Lancelyn Greene’s Tales of Troy.
 Four more years go by, and the ninth grader — faced with the Iliad itself — plunges right in, undaunted.

-The classical education is, above all, systematic — in direct contrast to the scattered, unorganized nature of so much secondary education.
+Classical education is, above all, systematic — in direct contrast to the scattered, unorganized nature of so much secondary education.
 This systematic, rigorous study has two purposes.

 Rigorous study develops virtue in the student.
 Aristotle defined virtue as the ability to act in accordance to what one knows to be right.
 The virtuous man (or woman) can force himself to do what he knows to be right, even when it runs against his inclinations.
-The classical education continually asks a student to work against his baser inclinations (laziness, or the desire to watch another half hour of TV) in order to reach a goal — mastery of a subject.
+Classical education continually asks a student to work against his baser inclinations (laziness, or the desire to watch another half hour of TV) in order to reach a goal — mastery of a subject.

 Systematic study also allows the student to join what Mortimer Adler calls the “Great Conversation” — the ongoing conversation of great minds down through the ages.
 Much modern education is so eclectic that the student has little opportunity to make connections between past events and the flood of current information.
 “The beauty of the classical curriculum,” writes classical schoolmaster David Hicks, “is that it dwells on one problem, one author, or one epoch long enough to allow even the youngest student a chance to exercise his mind in a scholarly way: to make connections and to trace developments, lines of reasoning, patterns of action, recurring symbolisms, plots, and motifs.”